 Voice: from the Middle English (noun) < Anglo-French voiz, voice (Old Frenchvoiz, vois) < Latin vōcem, accusative of vōx; akin to vocāre ‘to call’, Greek óps voice, épos word ‘epic’, Sanskrit vakti ‘he speaks’.

-Panorama is delighted to announce our first print edition, one of a series, emphasizing encouraging travel literature in certain areas of the world.
+Panorama is delighted to announce our first print edition, in partnership with Panorama Publishing, our print nonprofit.
+Our first volume will be one of a series, emphasizing encouraging travel literature in certain areas of the world.
 Welcome to our Voices series, which will begin with Voices of East Africa.

 Ellie Cobb, Print Editor, is a well-established travel editor, bringing many years of experience to the Voices of East Africa issue.
 She currently is Print Editor for Panorama, as well as an editor for BBC Travel and a long time editor of travel anthologies for Lonely Planet.
 “I’m excited to reinvigorate the genre, to turn it on its head and take it out of its own comfort zone.
 By showcasing voices that are not generally represented in mainstream publishing, travel writing will no longer be the domain of the privileged looking in.
 Instead we’ll journey to places and outlooks we never knew existed and experience the complicated realities of a life lived within those cultures.